pgattic/omniportal/README.md

 # OmniPortal

-A modern Skylanders portal simulator for PS3, PS4, Wii and Wii U
+An ESP32-S3 toys-to-life base emulator for Skylanders and Disney Infinity.

 ## ESP32-S3 Firmware